Design, Designs, Flyers & Leaflets

 Another good way to up your flyer game is by adding 3D elements to it.
 One of the growing graphic design trends is using 3D objects in print materials.
 For the Subculture Festival 2016 flyer, this gives it an unusual, 90’s television sitcom-feel that plays into the “theatre” theme of the event.
 It’s elements and layout are mesmerising to look at.
 It also leaves people curious about what’s in store for them at this event.

-So now you’re fully inspired and ready to go use our free online design tool to make your very own eye-catching flyers!
+So now you’re fully inspired and ready to make your very own eye-catching flyers!